 - Mechanical therapy (McKenzie)

 - Therapeutic exercises including stretching and strengthening

-- Application of heat and ice including cold/compression therapy
+- Application of heat and ice, including cold/compression therapy

 - Therapeutic modalities including ultrasound, lazer, shockwave, and IFC

-- Joint mobilisation or manipulation
+- Joint mobilization or manipulation

 - Myofascial Release